MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/how-setup-ranks-drivers--windows-vista-and-later-.md

 A rank is represented by a value of type DWORD.
 A rank is sum of a signature score, a feature score, and an identifier score.
 A rank is formatted as 0x*SSGGTHHH*, where *S*, *G*, *T*, and *H* are four-bitfields and the *SS*, *GG*, and *THHH* fields represent the three ranking scores, as follows:

--   The [signature score](signature-score--windows-vista-and-later-.md) ranks a driver based on whether or not its signature is trusted.
+-   The [signature score](signature-score--windows-vista-and-later-.md) ranks a driver based on whether its signature is trusted.
 The signature score depends only on the value of the *SS* field.
 An unspecified signature score is represented as 0x*SS*0000000.

     For an overview on how Windows Vista and later versions of Windows use a driver's signature to determine how the driver is installed, see [Signature Categories and Driver Installation](signature-categories-and-driver-installation.md).